garry-simba/hui-format/specification.md

 ## Format description

 Hui file consists of nodes, numbered from 0 at start of the file.
-Each node has 4 byte a header.
+Each node has 4 byte header.
 Node header:

 |[0]|[1][2][3]|